idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ADViscoplasticityStressUpdate.md

   \dot{f} = (1-f)\text{tr}(\dot{\mathbf{E}})
 \end{equation}

-The exact result for average dissipation in the unit cell was correlated to an analytical solution useful for application in finite element codes for large-scale component analysis.
+The exact result for average dissipation in the unit cell was correlated against an analytical solution so that it would be useful for application in finite element codes for large-scale component analysis.
 Several fitting parameters were introduced into Gurson's model by [!cite](Tvergaard:1984ip) to account for a periodic array of voids (rather than the original unit cell), leading to the famous GTN model that is the most widely-used damage and porosity evolution model for ductile materials.

 [!cite](Leblond:1994kl) (LPS) extended the GTN model to account for rate-sensitive plastics.
-While far less common than the rate-insensitive GTN model, the work by Leblond et al. generated a similar analytical solution to accounting for dissipation in the material, making it also very accessible to finite element implementation.
-The current model uses a rate-sensitive description of plasticity (i.e. creep power law), and it is expected that differences between rate-sensitive and rate-insensitive plasticity will become significant at lower temperatures and stresses.
+While far less common than the rate-insensitive GTN model, the work by Leblond et al. generated a similar analytical solution to GTN, but accounted for dissipation in the material, making it also very accessible to finite element implementation.
+It is expected that differences between rate-sensitive (i.e. LPS) and rate-insensitive (i.e. GTN) plasticity will become significant at lower temperatures and stresses.
 As such, the LPS model is selected for describing dissipation in a rate-sensitive voided material.
 In the case of a single dissipative potential, described by a Norton-type power law: